 The scrotum is normally loose, soft and fleshy.
 It holds the two testicles (testes).
-Usually you can easily feel the testes in the scrotum.
-A tube (the vas deferens) takes sperm from each testicle (testis) to the the penis.
+Usually you can easily feel your testes in your scrotum.
+A tube (the vas deferens) takes sperm from each testicle (testis) to the your penis.
 It is normal for one testis to hang lower than the other.

 What is a hydrocele?

-A hydrocele is a collection of fluid in a sac in the scrotum next to a testicle (testis).
-It usually occurs on one side, but sometimes a hydrocele forms over both testicles (testes).
+A hydrocele is a collection of fluid in a sac in your scrotum next to a testicle (testis).
+It usually occurs on one side but sometimes a hydrocele forms over both testicles (testes).

 What do hydroceles look and feel like?

-A hydrocele feels like a small fluid-filled balloon inside the scrotum.
-It feels smooth, and is mainly in front of one of the testicles (testes).
+A hydrocele feels like a small fluid-filled balloon inside your scrotum.
+It feels smooth and is mainly in front of one of your testicles (testes).

 Hydroceles vary greatly in size.
 Very large hydroceles are sometimes seen in elderly men who have never shown their swelling to a doctor.
 It might have been getting larger over a number of years.

 Hydroceles are normally painless.
 Large hydroceles may cause discomfort because of their size.
 Walking or sexual activity may become uncomfortable if you have a very large hydrocele.

 Most hydroceles occur in adults and are most common in men aged over 40 years.